 Detailed documentation should always be a part of your ransomware incident response plan.
 Create a document detailing as much information as you can collect about the ransomware attack, including:

-- Ransomware variant name if known
+- Ransomware variant name

 - The file extension of encrypted files